jogrundy/od_dist/README.md

 Hyperparameters for each of these algorithms are currently fixed to the values in my paper, however at some point I will be finishing implementing a pass though allowing you to specify the hyperparameters at instantiation.
 This is on my ToDo list.

+To get normalised (between 0 and 1) scores, use the 'norm' keyword argument.
+This may result in errors if the data is not normalised, as there may be infinite values in the scores (usually only from the 'VAE').

+> normalised_scores = od.get_os(X, norm=True)

 Valid strings for outlier algorithms: